People, not numbers

 [[2]]: A personal example: sriracha.
 As silly as that sounds, I put it on everything, and would pay $75 a bottle if I had to.

-[[3]]: http://data.jesseevers.com/refs/Lozano_Mortality_GBD2010.pdf
+[[3]]: https://data.jesseevers.com/References/Lozano_Mortality_GBD2010.pdf